-\paragraph{Approach.} Part of the reason why important insights have been hard to come by through recent studies on the Lipschitz constant is that the newer methods, which produce tighter estimates of the true Lipschitz, are, more often than not, rather expensive computationally --- limiting their use.
-Or when simple bounds are utilised, there is an element of uncertainty whether the findings apply to the true Lipschitz constant or just that particular bound.
-We propose a simple way around this problem: track and investigate both upper and lower bounds to the Lipschitz constant.
-We will show this embarrassingly simple fix nevertheless lets us showcase intriguing traits about the Lipschitz constant of neural network functions in a multitude of settings.
-A key highlight is that we discover a double descent trend in both upper and lower bounds to the Lipschitz constant, which bears an intimate relationship with double descent trend in test loss~\cite{belkin2019reconciling}.
+\textbf{Approach.} As we have discussed, on one hand, tighter estimates of the true Lipschitz are, more often than not, rather computationally expensive, which greatly limits their use.
+On the other hand, when simple bounds are utilised, there is an element of uncertainty about whether the findings apply to the true Lipschitz constant or just that particular bound.
+In this paper, however, we propose to sidestep this issue by first identifying the \textit{simplest possible bound whose fidelity to the Lipschitz constant can be reasonably established}.
+Then, as a safeguard, we also track the (usual) upper bound to the Lipschitz --- and thereby effectively `sandwiching' the true Lipschitz value in between.
+Having done so, we then completely turn our focus to extracting as many insights as possible via these bounds, which are demonstrated on large-scale network-dataset settings (like, ResNet50 on ImageNet).
+This is but a simple conceptual shift in research perspective, which however lets us showcase intriguing traits about the Lipschitz constant of neural network functions in a multitude of settings.